 The maximum number of tracing channels that can be open simultaneously.
 Tracing channels are clone entry points into the tracing device driver.
-Each running vxtrace command on the system consumes a single trace channel.
+Each vxtrace process running on a system consumes a single trace channel.

 The default number of channels is 32.
 The allocation of each channel takes up approximately 20 bytes even when not in use.